-A flyback event hazard only arises when the branchline is under tension when hauling catch.
+A flyback event hazard only arises when the branch line is under tension when hauling catch.
 The potential hazard increases as the tension on the line increases, by the actions of the crew placing the line under tension by hauling the catch, and/or by the actions of the hooked fish by swimming against the direction at which the line is being hauled.
-Although the crew can manage the former situation, vigilance is required to manage tension on the branchline in the latter situation.
+Although the crew can manage the former situation, vigilance is required to manage tension on the branch line in the latter situation.

-A flyback event only arises when the tension on the branchline is released when hauling catch.
-This may occur under two circumstances: (1) a bite off event, and (2) a tear out event (see 2 above).

-In some circumstances, a bite off may occur between the hook and the crimp that attaches the hook to the branchline.
-In these circumstances, the hazard posed by a recoiling branchline is potentially closer to that arising in a tear out event, e.g. if the crimp prevents a sliding weight from sliding off the branchline.
+A flyback event arises when the tension on the branch line is released when hauling catch.
+This may occur: (1) by a bite off or (2) a tear out event. (see 2 above).
+Under certain circumstances, a bite off may occur between the hook and the crimp that attaches the hook to the branch line.
+In these circumstances, the hazard posed by a recoiling branch line is potentially closer to that arising in a tear out event, e.g. if the crimp prevents a sliding weight from sliding off the branch line.

-A flyback is only hazardous to crew in instances where the tension that is released is sufficient for the branchline to recoil directly towards the area where hauling is occurring.

-The potential hazard posed by the recoiling line is dissipated if the bite off or tear out occurs while the weight on the branchline is submerged under water-as the drag imposed on the weight by the water rapidly dissipates the energy released.
-The potential hazard is increased if the weight on the branchline is at or above the waterline.
+A flyback is only hazardous in instances where the tension that is released is sufficient for the branch line to recoil directly towards areas where crew are working.
+The potential hazard posed by the recoiling line is dissipated if the bite off or tear out occurs while the weight on the branch line is submerged under water-as the drag imposed on the weight by the water rapidly dissipates the energy released.
+The potential hazard is increased if the weight on the branch line is at or above the waterline.

 Flyback events may occur at high velocities.
-In these instances, there will be insufficient time for the crew involved in hauling catch during pelagic longline fishing operations to take action to avoid being hit by any recoiling projectile.
+In these instances, there will not be enough time for the crew involved in the hauling operation to take action to avoid being hit by any recoiling projectile.

-The hazard posed by a flyback event potentially affects the crew involved in hauling catch on the port or starboard sides of the vessel, either at the open door or behind the adjacent bulwark.
+The hazard posed by a flyback event potentially affects the crew on deck and specially members involved in hauling catch either at the open door or behind the adjacent bulwark.

 The crew may potentially be struck by the recoiling line, the weight on the line, the hook, and fragments, e.g. from a recoiling Hookpod.
 The potential hazard to crew is reduced when personal protective equipment, particularly hard hats and face shields are worn.
-The potential hazard to crew is significantly reduced if the line is hauled at an angle, away from the open door.
+The potential hazard to crew is significantly reduced if the line is hauled at an angle, not directly in front of for instance an open fish landing door.

+Fixed weights are potentially hazardous in both bite off and tear out events, where the weight remains attached to the recoiling branch line in a flyback event.
 Sliding lead weights have the ability to slide off the line in a flyback event.
-This may significantly reduce any hazard in a bite off event, and may significantly reduce any hazard in a tear out event, depending on the branchline weighting configuration.
+This may significantly reduce the hazard in a bite off event or tear out event, depending on the branch line weighting configuration.